tejasgupta012/QR-Generator/README.md

 # QR Generator

 A simple and responsive **QR Code Generator** built using **HTML, CSS, and JavaScript**.
-This application allows users to instantly generate QR codes for any text, URL, or other input using a clean and user-friendly interface.
+This application allows users to instantly generate QR codes for any text, URL, or other input and download it using a clean and user-friendly interface.

 ## 🚀 Features

 * Generate QR codes instantly
+* Download QR in one click
 * Supports text, URLs, and other input
 * Responsive design for desktop and mobile
 * Simple and clean user interface